Class UIObject

 protected static void setStyleName(Element elem, java.lang.String style, boolean add)

 This convenience method adds or removes a style name for a given element.
 This method is typically used to add and remove secondary style names, but it can be used to remove primary stylenames as well, but that is not recommended.
-SeesetStyleName(String)
+SeesetStyleName(String)for a description of how primary and secondary style names are used.- Parameters:

 -